SergK/vagrant-fuel-puppet-workshop/README.md

 1. in case on `--provider=libvirt`, rsync method was replaced by NFS server, for now manifests appear inside pxetool.test.local over nfs.
 If you still want to use rsync method, please check [vagrant-libvirt plugin](https://github.com/pradels/vagrant-libvirt) documentation

-2. in case on `--provider=libvirt`, dnsmasq should be correctly configured, at least you need to add the domain `test.local` (`virsh net-edit vagrant-libvirt`), for example:
+2. in case on `--provider=libvirt`, dnsmasq should be correctly configured, at least you need to add the domain `test.local` (`virsh net-edit default`), for example:

 ```
 <network ipv6='yes'>